About Stony Brook

 - David Hillel Gelernter '82, professor, computer science, Yale University and author of Drawing Life: Surviving the Unabomber

-- Richard Gelfond '76, co-chairman and co-CEO, IMAX Corporation
+- Richard Gelfond '76, CEO, IMAX Corporation

 - Christine Goerke '94, performer, Metropolitan Opera Company, and winner of a 1999 and 2003 Grammy Award